-In 2018, we recycled 56 tonnes of glass, 46 tonnes of paper and cardboard, 20 tonnes of metal and steel, and 1.6 tonnes of lights and fluorescent tubes.
+In 2019, we recycled 42 tonnes of glass, 66 tonnes of paper and cardboard, 32 tonnes of metal and steel, and 330 kilograms of lights and fluorescent tubes.

 Our recent Village Green waste audit illustrated that 62kg's of waste was produced in just one day.
 22% of the rubbish was cans, glass and plastics which should have been placed in the recycling stations nearby.

 - The World Bank lists New Zealand as the tenth most wasteful country in the world.

 - New Zealander's produce around 900kg of waste a year.